Comprehensive guide to DevSecOps toolchain security

 Secrets detection

-Secrets detection prevents credentials from being committed to repositories.
+Secrets detection prevents credentials from being committed to repositories and propagating through pipelines.
 It scans code and Git history for API keys, passwords, certificates, and tokens using pattern matching and entropy analysis.

 Integration points include pre-commit hooks, repository scanning, and CI/CD enforcement.
-When secrets are detected, workflows should trigger alerting, revocation, and rotation processes.
+Detection alone is not enough.
+When secrets are found, workflows need to trigger alerting, revocation, and rotation, not just flag the finding for a developer to handle manually.

 Infrastructure-as-code security

-IaC security validates infrastructure configurations before deployment.
+IaC security validates infrastructure configurations before they are deployed.
 It scans Terraform, CloudFormation, Kubernetes manifests, and other templates for misconfigurations such as exposed ports, overly permissive IAM roles, and unencrypted resources.

 IaC scanners integrate into GitOps workflows and CI/CD pipelines, preventing insecure infrastructure from being provisioned.
 Policy-as-code enables consistent enforcement across environments.